christie-reindle/javascript-logic/README.md

 /*
 * Greater than or Equal to (>=)
-* Checks if the value of the left operand is greater than or equal to the value of the right oeprand.
+* Checks if the value of the left operand is greater than or equal to the value of the right operand.
 * If yes, then the condition becomes *true.
 Else, the condition is *false*.
 */